 Subgroups of coeliac disease

-There is no formal classification of coeliac disease; however, it can be divided into common subgroups.
+There is no formal classification of coeliac disease.
+Common subgroups include:

-Classic coeliac disease: typical symptoms including diarrhoea, weight loss, abdominal pain and discomfort, and fatigue.
+Classic coeliac disease: clinical symptoms and signs of malabsorption, including diarrhoea, steatorrhoea, weight loss or growth failure, abdominal pain and discomfort, and fatigue.
 Classic symptoms are found in <50% of patients.

-Atypical coeliac disease: lacks the typical gastrointestinal symptoms of malabsorption; presents with deficiency states (e.g., iron deficiency) or extra-intestinal manifestations (e.g., fatigue, elevated liver enzymes, or infertility).
-However, atypical disease likely accounts for the largest proportion of patients with a diagnosis of coeliac disease.
+Atypical coeliac disease: lacks the typical gastrointestinal symptoms of malabsorption; presents with other gastrointestinal symptoms, deficiency states (e.g., iron deficiency), or extra-intestinal manifestations (e.g., fatigue, elevated liver enzymes, or infertility).
+Atypical disease likely accounts for the largest proportion of patients with a diagnosis of coeliac disease.

-Silent coeliac disease: serological and histological evidence of coeliac disease, but without any evident symptoms, signs, or deficiency states.
-The proportion of coeliac disease that is truly silent is not well known, but it is thought to account for at least 20% of patients.
+Asymptomatic coeliac disease: serological and histological evidence of coeliac disease, but without any evident symptoms, signs, or deficiency states.
+The proportion of coeliac disease that is truly asymptomatic is not well known, but it is thought to account for at least 20% of patients.

-Refractory coeliac disease: specific diagnosis within the category of non-responsive coeliac disease, defined as the persistence of clinical symptoms and histological abnormalities after at least 6 months on a strict gluten-free diet and in the absence of other evident causes or of overt lymphoma.
-The incidence of refractory coeliac disease in patients with coeliac disease is not well known but is felt to be approximately 1%.
+Refractory coeliac disease: subtype of non-responsive coeliac disease.
+Persistence of clinical symptoms and signs with histological abnormalities (villous atrophy) after at least 12 months on a strict gluten-free diet, and no evidence of another abnormality including overt lymphoma.
+The incidence of refractory coeliac disease in patients with coeliac disease is not well known, but may be approximately 1%.

 Use of this content is subject to our disclaimer